Stephanvs/hypr/docs/lifecyclehooks.md

 # Lifecycle Hooks and Init Scripts

-`hyprwt` allows you to run custom commands at specific points during worktree operations.
+`hypr` allows you to run custom commands at specific points during worktree operations.
 The motivating use cases are installing dependencies, copying secrets, and cleaning up resources.

 ## Example: installing dependencies and copying secrets